ADGEfficiency/dsr-rl/PITCHME.md

 We can use different methods to approximate the return $G_t$

-One way is to use the Monte Carlo return - i.e. the true sampled discounted return.
+One way is to use the Monte Carlo return.
 This is known as REINFORCE

 Using a Monte Carlo approach comes with all the problems we saw earlier
 - high variance